JujuAdams/SparkleStore/README.md

 Sparkle Store is a set of helper functions that wrap around GameMaker's native buffer functions and makes saving and loading savedata more convenient and more robust.
 Internally, the file access flow is handled so that every platform behaves in similar and predictable ways without you needing to figure out the correct steps yourself.
 The goal is that you can build your game with Sparkle Store on one platform and then deploy that game onto other platforms with the minimum amount of work.

 All file access - save, load, delete - is done using asynchronous functions.
-These are the only functions that are guaranteed to work in all situations cross-platform.
-Sparkle Store uses function callbacks rather than GameMaker's native async event system.
-This architecture is far easier to use and lends itself to better organisation of your code.
+These are the only functions that are guaranteed in GameMaker to work in all situations cross-platform.
+Sparkle Store's API uses function callbacks rather than you having to built inside of the clumsy GameMaker async event system.
+Callbacks are far easier to use and lend themselves to better organisation of code.

 Sparkle Store can save and load binary buffers as you'd expect but it can also save strings, JSON, sprites, and surfaces.
 These are built safely such that corrupted or unexpected data is handled gracefully with a fail state instead of crashing your game.